weltliteratur/vossanto/special_cases.md

   antecedent he believes: "The same thing that happened to me happened to Menasha Skulnik" Mr Mason said referring to the **sad-eyed Charlie Chaplin** of the *Yiddish theater*
+- **upscale**: Her role as a kind of upscale **Johnny Appleseed** of *the arts* has, for the moment at least, effectively transcended the arguments about obscenity that all but paralyzed the arts agency during most of the Bush years.

 see also [syntactic variations](#syntactic-variations) and [national adjectives](#national-adjectives) below